 TPEE-foam decompresses well to give a propulsive feel.

-This shoe delivers outstanding cushioning, especially at the heel.
+This shoe delivers amazing cushioning, especially at the heel.
 The forefoot also offers ample protection, giving runners a plush ride that helps reduce impact forces.
 The midsole compresses generously, making it a solid option for runners who value comfort on race day.

 Midsole offers a very plush experience.